 With over 25 years of experience as a clinician, and a graduate of Texas A&M University.
 She completed her professional internship at the prestigious Baylor College of Medicine, where she worked part-time with adults at Methodist and St. Lukes and part-time with children at Texas Children's Hospital.
 She is currently working as a private practitioner serving a broad spectrum of clients.
 Among her areas of expertise are anxiety disorders (OCD, Panic Attacks, Generalized Anxiety Disorder), Pervasive Developmental Disorders (High Functioning Autism/Asperger's), and Medical Psychology (helping clients with psychological issues that arise secondary to medical diagnosis like cancer, irritable bowel syndrome, diabetes and heart disease.

 Her loyal companions, Annie and Charli, are a favorite of many.
-Annie is just over a year old and Charli is 10 months.
+Annie and Charlie are 3 year old standard poodles.
 One of Dr. Snow's many hobbies and joys is training them.
 They are in the office most days and make her proud in their role as therapy dogs.
 The pups help put people at ease in the office, motivate children to stay on task, and serve as rewards at the end of a session.
 Annie loves a good game of fetch.
-Charli is impressing many with her tricks including bowing, talking, rolling over, and dancing!
+Charli is impressing many with her tricks including bowing, talking, rolling over, talking and dancing!

 Dr. Snow has presented at National conferences and to general audiences on topics ranging from parenting, suffering and violence in relationships.
 She wrote and validated the Aggression Scale on the Marital Satisfaction Inventory for her Master's Thesis.